swarup-p/VSD_Physical_Design_Workshop/README.md

 ### Example to Check PnR Tool Requirements

-Here is an example to check with the help of guidelines if PnR tool requirements are satisfied by above-mentioned custom inverter cell.
+Here is an example to check if above-mentioned custom inverter cell satisfies the PnR tool requirements,

-  - To verify if ports lie on the interconnect layer, track information and layout grid should be converged
+  - Converge track information and layout grid to verify if ports lie on the interconnect layer

   The offset value (distance from the origin to the routing track) and the pitch value (centre-to-centre distance between the routing tracks) along x and y direction are defined in the track information file.
 Typical data format in track info file is,